henricj/dunelegacy/README.md

 ### Known Issues

-- The way states are handled for the random number generator is broken.
-Among other things, a replay will not actually repeat the same game.
+- The random number generator is different than the one in the official release.
 - Systems with older GPUs may need to use the software renderer (add `Renderer = software` under the `[Video]` section in the INI file).
 - With all the rendering changes, there are now some glitches that need to be tracked down.
-The sandworm shimmer is broken, some icons are missing in the Map Editor, and the sonic tank's "bullet" has artifacts when close to the edge of the screen.

 ### Building